How to Get Better at Football: Tips and Game Changing Advice

 With my experience and knowledge, I know that if you continue reading, you will find new training tips that you can start implementing today to improve your performance, whether you are a youth, amateur, or professional player.
+But before I begin explaining how to get better at football, I want to talk about the “red pill” concept.

-We live in a world where players have access to so much information about various topics related to health and training that it is often hard to know what information works and what does not.
+We live in a world where players have access to so much information about various topics related to health and training that it is often hard to know what information works and what doesn’t.
 Many players are stuck in a “blue pill,” meaning they have a false perception of elite performance and proper health because of all the information out there.

 My goal with this blog is to give you the “red pill” you need to improve at football.
-Long story short, the “red pill” is to play the game a lot, train using different variations of the game and other sports, prioritize improving every aspect of performance that actually matters, learn to have fun when training, and work with nature.
-Too many players focus on the wrong things, and they waste valuable time when, in reality, working with nature is the best and most logical way to improve health and performance on and off the field.
+Long story short, the “red pill” is to play the game and its variations a lot, play other sports, and prioritize improving every aspect of performance and recovery by working with nature.

-Play the Game and Learn Through Experience
+Learn Through Experience

 If you are serious about getting better, especially if you are a youth player, you should be in a team environment because that is absolutely the best way to improve.
 You will be competing consistently against other players, you can learn from your teammates, and you can receive feedback from coaches.